nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/advanced_options.md

 `device`: str, optional

-Device used for inference, it can be cpu or gpu. gpu will be used if available, otherwise cpu.
+Device used for inference, it can be cpu or gpu/cuda (both gpu and cuda options are supported).
+A specific gpu can be selected using notation gpu:1 or cuda:1. gpu will be used if available, otherwise cpu.

 Default: None.